 In Virginia, the benefits at issue in a military divorce include such things as entitlement to health insurance, continuance of coverage under the Servicemembers Guaranteed Life Insurance policy, and military pensions and thrift savings plan accounts. will likely be considered marital property subject to division in the divorce.
 In dividing the military pension, there are many issues to consider such as do the spouses meet the 10-10, 20-15, or 20-20 rule for these benefits.

 The Survivor Benefit Plan (SBP) created by the military ensures that the surviving non-military spouse gets 55% of the non-surviving military spouse.
 Be aware that a military member can decide to give the SBP to the spouse they are divorcing or withhold it for a potential future spouse.

-Virginia has a specific laws addressing a variety of matters like disability retirement or military retirement.
-If you have legal concerns or questions about a particular retirement issue or order in the state, consult an experienced pensions attorney in Virginia for legal advice.
+Virginia has a specific laws addressing a variety of matters like military divorce.
+If you have legal concerns or questions about a particular divorce issue or order in the state, consult an experienced Manassas military divorce lawyer in for legal advice.